vineethtw/personal/hike_recommendations.md

    However, a very crowded summit, considering the proximity from Munchen, and also the presence of a "super-easy" ascent from Spitzingzee.

+8. __Breitenstein__

+   Another super easy hike, I would advise doing this hike in winter, the view from the summit is lovely at that time of year.

 ## Medium level hikes - In order of difficulty